 For the analysis in this section we consider a Bio-PEPA voting specification with a population of 32 robots.
-In [8] the analysis results make reference to the number of teams, k, that are active in the system at any time.
-We specify this in Bio-PEPA by making sure that at any time at least min_start robots are in the start area, corresponding to $k = (32 - min_start)/3.^3$ We furthermore consider the following parameters for the specification: N = 32, of which initially SS = 16and SL = 16, move = 0.28, walk_normal = 0.1.
+In [21] the analysis results make reference to the number of teams, k, that are active in the system at any time.
+We specify this in Bio-PEPA by making sure that at any time at least min\start robots are in the start area, corresponding to $k = (32 - min_start)/3$ .
+We furthermore consider the following parameters for the specification: N = 32, of which initially SS = 16 and SL = 16, move = 0.28, walk\normal = 0.1.

-In the following we illustrate three different forms of analysis of the same Bio-PEPA specification and validate their results with those from the literature [8].
+In the following we illustrate three different forms of analysis of the same Bio-PEPA specification and validate their results with those from the literature [21].

-5.1 Stochastic simulation
+5.1 Stochastic Simulation

 The first kind of analysis uses stochastic simulation to check the average number of active teams in the system over time for different assumptions on the minimal number of robots that remain in the start area.
-Fig. 2 presents two stochastic simulation results (average over 10 simulation runs) for $min_start = 5$ (Fig. 2 left) and $min_start = 2$ (Fig. 2 right).
-The figure shows that the number of active teams on the paths quickly increases to 9 (resp.
-10) and then stabilizes at that level.
-This means that the rate at which robots leave the start area, i.e. move = 0.28, is sufficiently high to quickly reach a situation with the desired
+Fig. 2 presents two stochastic simulation results (average over 10 simulation runs) for $min\start = 5$

-2 For m going to infinite, an Erlang distribution $[m, \lambda]$ converges to a normal distribution with mean m/λ and variance m/λ^2 .
-So, in general, the larger is m, the better the Erlang distribution $[m, \lambda]$ approximates a normal distribution.
+&lt;sup>2 For m going to infinite, an Erlang distribution $[m, \lambda]$ converges to a normal distribution with mean $m/\lambda$ and variance $m/\lambda^2$ .
+So, in general, the larger m is, the better the Erlang distribution $[m, \lambda]$ approximates a normal distribution.

-3 In Bio-PEPA, one can make use of a predefined function H which takes a rate as argument.
+&lt;sup>3 In Bio-PEPA, one can make use of a predefined function H which takes a rate as argument.
 If the rate is zero, H returns zero, otherwise it returns 1.
-To guarantee a minimum number, min_start , in the start area, the rate of, e.g., action S2L1 can then be defined as: $S2L1 = (pSSL+pSLS+pLSS)moveH((RSS+RSL)-min_start)$.
+To guarantee a minimum number, min\start, in the start area, the rate of, e.g., action S2L1 can then be defined as: $S2L1 = (pSSL+pSLS+pLSS)moveH((RSS+RSL)-min_start)$ .

 Fig. 2.
-Number of active teams for $min_start = 5$ (left) and $min_start = 2$ (right).
+Number of active teams for $min\start = 5$ (left) and $min\start = 2$ (right)

-number of active teams.
-This makes it possible to compare the results of this analysis with the results obtained with the physics-based simulation and Monte Carlo simulation as reported in [8] which will be discussed later on.
-The figures show the number of robots present in the start area over time, both those in the S-population and in the L-population, and the number of teams on each path.
+(Fig. 2 left) and $min\start = 2$ (Fig. 2 right).
+The figure shows that the number of active teams on the paths quickly increases to 9 (resp.
+10) and then stabilizes at that level.
+This means that the rate at which robots leave the start area, i.e. move = 0.28, is sufficiently high to quickly reach a situation with the desired number of active teams.
+This makes it possible to compare the results of this analysis with the results obtained with the physics-based simulation and Monte Carlo simulation as reported in [21] which will be discussed later on.
+The figures show the number of robots on the paths and in the start area and the total number of teams on the paths.

-5.2 Statistical model checking
+5.2 Statistical Model Checking

-Another way to analyse the system is via statistical model checking provided, for example, by the model-checker PRISM [18].
-In particular, the Bio-PEPA specification can be exported automatically to the PRISM input language.
+Another way to analyse the system is via statistical model checking provided, for example, by the model-checker PRISM [15].
+In particular, the Bio-PEPA specification can be exported automatically [4] to the PRISM input language.
+The PRISM specification can be found in the supplementary material [20].
 Statistical model checking is an analysis method in which a logical formula, formalizing a particular property of the system, can be automatically checked against a set of randomly generated simulation runs of a model of the system via statistical analysis.
-For example, if we denote convergence on the short path by the shorthand "Convergence_on_S", and convergence on the long path by "Convergence_on_L", the statement "what is the probability that the system did not converge on the long path until it converges on the short path" can be expressed in the logic CSL [20, 12] as:
+For example, if we denote convergence on the short path by the shorthand "Convergence\on\S", and convergence on the long path by "Convergence\on\L", the statement "what is the probability that the system did not converge on the long path until it converges on the short path" can be expressed in the Continuous Stochastic temporal Logic (CSL) [1,2] as:

-$$P = ? [!''Convergence_on_L'' U ''Convergence_on_S'']$$ (1)
+$$P = ? [!''Convergence\on\L'' U ''Convergence\on\S'']$$ (1)